Saturday, August 29, 2015

 • 40g sugar (10%) of Daily Carbohydrates (3.75 g per oz)

 This brew has a very prominent and pleasing aroma.
-Immediately I believed I was about to enjoy a very creamy root beer.
+Immediately, I believed I was about to enjoy a very creamy root beer.
 I was slightly disappointed.
-The body was a little soft with dominating honey and fruit like taste.
-I sense I was drinking root beer flavored juicy fruit gum beverage.
-Just like Juicy Fruit gum, it a great for the first minute but dies off quickly,
+The body was a little soft with a dominating honey and fruit-like taste.
+I sensed I was drinking a root beer-flavored juicy fruit gum beverage.
+Just like Juicy Fruit gum, it is great for the first minute but dies off quickly,

-The beverage starts with a bang and leave with the thought that I just consumed a soda.
-Nothing spectacular.
+The beverage starts with a bang, and I leave thinking that I just consumed a soda—nothing spectacular.
 I would drink it again, but that is if I had to choose between commercial brands like Barq’s or A&W, which does not say much.

-I would highly recommend this if you prefer a honey and fruity root beer taste.
-It is not one I would rush out to buy, but would not hesitate to enjoy it over any High Fructose Corn Syrup option.
+I highly recommend this if you prefer a taste of honey and fruity root beer.
+I would not rush out to buy it, but I would not hesitate to enjoy it over any High-Fructose Corn Syrup option.

 Saturday, August 1, 2015